pmackinlay/binaryninja-clipper/README.md

 ## Minimum Version

-This plugin requires the following minimum version of Binary Ninja:
+This plugin have been developed and tested on the following version of Binary Ninja:

- * 1.1.1150
+ * 1.1.1198

 ## License